 Future of architecturally important Lakeside Bank branch is up in the air

-The bank, originally a groundbreaking library for the blind and disabled designed by Chicago architect Stanley Tigerman, is for sale since its closure, Lee Bey writes.
+The bank, originally a groundbreaking library for blind people and those with other disabilities, was designed by renowned Chicago architect Stanley Tigerman, Lee Bey writes.

 A Near West Side bank branch that was an internationally recognized example of accessible design when it was built as a library 50 years ago is now for sale, raising concerns over the one-of-a-kind building’s future.

-Lakeside Bank closed the branch and operations center at 1055 W. Roosevelt Rd. on July 1 and announced the blue-and-white postmodern building would be sold.
+Lakeside Bank closed the branch and operations center at 1055 W. Roosevelt Road on July 1 and announced the blue-and-white postmodern building would be sold.

 The bank opened the facility in 2005.